 Pink Wing Stick Insect (Sipyloidea sipylus)

-In captivity, this species only exist of females and breed parthenogenetically.
+In captivity, this species only have females and breed parthenogenetically.
 Keeping and breeding pink wing stick insects is rather easy and therefore makes a perfect animal to have as a pet.

 Popular thick-bodied stick insects